geijinchan/RAG-from-Scratch-LLama-3.1-8B-/README.md

 ## Project Overview

 This project implements a complete Retrieval-Augmented Generation (RAG) pipeline using local resources, including the Llama 3.1 8B language model.
-The system processes PDF documents we used[this pdf](https://pressbooks.oer.hawaii.edu/humannutrition2/open/download?type=pdf), performs semantic search, and generates context-aware responses to user queries about nutrition.
+The system processes PDF documents we used [this pdf](https://pressbooks.oer.hawaii.edu/humannutrition2/open/download?type=pdf), performs semantic search, and generates context-aware responses to user queries about nutrition.

 ## Key Features